turbot/steampipe-mod-aws-tags/README.md

 # AWS Tags Tool

-An AWS tags checking tool.
+An AWS tags checking tool that can be used to look for untagged resources, missing tags, resources with too many tags, and more.

-## Quick start
+## Getting started

+### Installation

 1) Download and install Steampipe (https://steampipe.io/downloads).
 Or use Brew: